 Gardening requires lots of water…most of it in the form of perspiration. – Lou Erickson

 Now that your garden is planted and growing, it’s time for the weeding, watering and overall general garden care to begin.
 Ahhh!
 The fun stuff.
-In this section, I provide tips and techniques about how to maintain your garden throughout the entire growing season.
-I also provide details on protecting your garden when the weather turns cold.
+In this section, I provide tips and techniques for maintaining your garden throughout the entire growing season.
+I also provide details on protecting your organic garden when the weather turns cold.

 While rotating crops is often a technique used on big commercial farms, it’s also good for smaller backyard gardens.
 The basic principle of crop rotation is to grow specific groups of vegetables in different areas of your garden each year.
 This helps manage soil fertility and reduces the risk that soil borne diseases and insects will become a problem.
 If possible, you want to move your plants around in a sequence so they don’t return to the same spot for at least three years.

 When Mother Nature doesn’t deliver, your garden doesn’t have to suffer.
 We’ve got backup watering equipment and tools that will keep your garden from going thirsty.